 By June 2020, when the borders reopened after almost three months of lockdown, travel agents had already classed the island as a safe destination with many countries eyeing Cyprus as a corona-free holiday haven.
-The state pledged it would cover the costs of anyone who was infected with the virus during their time on the island.
 Meanwhile, Cyprus ensured only countries with similar epidemiological data could have flights to the island, thus balancing tourism and the overall health and safety of citizens, hospitality workers and visitors alike.
 The list of approved countries will be updated regularly based on how the coronavirus situation evolves.

 The year started off well with an annual increase of 2% in tourist arrivals for the first two months, but a sharp drop was recorded in March 2020 due to the lockdown and entry ban.
-However, tourists from Israel, Germany, Austria and Switzerland have shown strong interest in holidaying on the island this summer.
 Cyprus has shown strong leadership in its handling of the pandemic, but it will be hard to judge what the long-term impact on tourism will be with so many other countries – and crucially countries like the UK that constitute key markets for Cyprus – still struggling to manage their infection rates.